creed27-tech/Saturn-Addon-1.21.4/README.md

   <img src="https://img.shields.io/badge/Minecraft%20Version-1.21.3-blue" alt="Minecraft Version">
 </div>

-## ⚠ NOTE ABOUT THIS ADDON:
+## ⚠ Update on the addon

-This addon is currently discontinued and probably wont get updates since ive decided to move on.
-So dont make any issues about this addon not working, im already aware of that.
+This addon will be continued however if any issues or bugs occur, please dm the person on discord below since i dont know how to fix the bugs myself but the developer knows.

 <hr />